Mikaela/gist/matrix/m.room.power_levels/README.md

 This has the rest event in two forms, but doesn't duplicate the above.

+Generic notes:

+* Don't have any state events specified as 0.

 ### Reasonable version

 This is not the Element/Synapse default as that would be pointless to list.